cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 Currently, in ICS we have state that is indexed by a multitude of [keys](https://github.com/cosmos/interchain-security/blob/v5.1.0/x/ccv/provider/types/keys.go#L40).
 In the table below, we see the ones that are associated with a `chainId` and how often state under those keys gets updated.
 Additionally, for each key, the table shows whose action can lead to the setting or deletion of the state associated with that key.
-An action can stem either from: i) a consumer chain (e.g., through a `MsgUpdateChain` message, an IBC packet sent over to the provider, etc.), ii) a provider chain (e.g., at the end of a block some action is taken), or by iii) a validator (e.g., through a `MsgAssignConsumerKey` message) or a combination of them.
+An action can stem either from: i) a consumer chain (e.g., through a `MsgConsumerModification` message, an IBC packet sent over to the provider, etc.), ii) a provider chain (e.g., at the end of a block some action is taken), or by iii) a validator (e.g., through a `MsgAssignConsumerKey` message) or a combination of them.